matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 An example of a CLI login flow built using the device authorization grant is shown below:
 ![](./images/2964-github-cli-auth.gif)

 Alternatively, an OP may provide a mechanism by which a long-lived personal access token can be obtained by the user, which can then be entered into the client and used to authenticate with the homeserver.
+The [Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4) could be used for this purpose.

 #### Sign in with QR code